MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-ios-qna.md

 <properties
-   pageTitle="Ask questions about your data with Q&A in the iOS mobile apps" description="Learn how you can ask questions of your data in your own words on your iPad, iPhone, and iPod Touch." services="powerbi" documentationCenter="" authors="maggiesMSFT"
+   pageTitle="Ask questions about your data in the iOS mobile apps (Tutorial)" description="Try asking questions of sample data in your own words with Q&A on your iPad, iPhone, and iPod Touch." services="powerbi" documentationCenter="" authors="maggiesMSFT"